georgewur/AHSA/Projects/Zunasche_Heide/Workflow analysis new Nature Zunasche Heide.md

 2. Convert the layer data of the regional model to scatter sets (as in the tutorial)

-3. Load the Zunasche Heide shape file ("Zunasche heide.shp")
+3. Load the Zunasche Heide shape file ("Zunasche heide.shp").

 4. Create a new coverage with "Specified heads CHD" and "Use to define model boundary (active area) checked